This site uses affiliate links – if you purchase through my links, I may receive a small commission. Read my disclosure here.

-For years and I mean 23 years I have wanted to make sugar eggs.
+For years I have wanted to make sugar eggs.
 I remember holding my first sugar egg wondering how they made such a thing and got the little panoramic scene inside.
 I was four years old and I imagined it was a very difficult task, that idea of difficulty stayed in my mind and I never attempted to make one until I came across instructions on Martha Stewart’s website.
 I realized then that my four year old self was wrong, at least I was crossing my fingers that I was wrong.

 I decided to give regular sugar a whirl in the food processor which gave little to no results.
 There wasn’t a way for me to get the sugar any finer so I just went ahead and used regular granulated sugar, added my water and my coloring and filled the molds (one at a time) and carefully popped them out onto the underside of a plate (because it’s flat); Martha’s site recommended cardboard, but I was fresh out of it so I used plates instead.

 The details of the eggs were not crisp or clean because the sugar grains were a little large, but they worked and I got to try making them.
 Even though Easter is just a few days away you could easily have these ready to go for your festivities with or without the right ingredients!